ajeetraina/labspace-docker-ai-governance/README.md

 - **Admin access** to a Docker Hub organization with AI Governance enabled
 - **A logged-in Docker CLI** (`docker login` with your org credentials)

-> [!NOTE]
-> The lab content adapts to your OS: on **Section 00 - Setup** you pick macOS / Windows / Linux, and every OS-specific install command and file path in later sections switches to match.

 ### Quick Start (macOS / Linux)